 Children are ruthless judges of sincerity.

-“My father said engines tell the truth if someone bothers to listen.”
+“My father used to say engines tell the truth if somebody bothers to listen.”

-Vittoria nodded once.
-“Your father was right about many things.”
+“Your father was right about more than engines.”

 Lucia and Enzo did not leave for a honeymoon.

-For two weeks, Lucia woke at night from dreams of fuel and lake fire and the sound of the engine almost turning over.
+For two weeks, Lucia woke from dreams of fuel, fire, and engines catching just before dawn.
 Enzo stayed.
-He made tea badly, answered calls she didn’t want to take, and sat with her on the east terrace without filling silence just to prove he could.
+He made terrible tea, answered calls she didn’t want, and sat beside her in the silence without trying to improve it.

-When Vittoria asked, on the tenth day, whether she wanted the wedding annulled and redone quietly later, Lucia shook her head.
+When Vittoria asked on the tenth day whether she wanted the wedding annulled and redone later, Lucia shook her head.

 “No,” she said.
 “I want the marriage.
 I just don’t want that night.”